Wimbledon 2018: Updated Schedule, Draw Predictions Before Week 2 Action

 Her likely opponent will be 11th-seeded Angelique Kerber of Germany, and while she is a solid player who has two Grand Slam titles on her resume (2016 Australian Open and U.S. Open), Williams will triumph on the grass court.

 Federer appears to have have smooth sailing at this point.
 The athletic Monfils is capable of pushing the great Swiss champion in the quarterfinals, while Milos Raonic could be his semifinal opponent.
-Raonic is too erratic to provide a major challenge.
+But Raonic is too erratic to provide a major challenge.

 Del Potro has a huge serve and he is a strong player who can forge his way into the championship round.
 Del Potro defeated Federer in last year's U.S. Open quarterfinals and again in the Indian Wells title round this year.